buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcMemberStandardCase.md

 * are consistent in using the correct cardinal point offset of the profile as compared to the 'Axis' and 'Body' shape representation
 * are extruded perpendicular to the profile definition plane

-> NOTE&nbsp; View definitions and implementer agreements may further constrain the applicable geometry types, such as by excluding tapering from an _IfcMemberStandardCase_ implementation.
+> NOTE  View definitions and implementer agreements may further constrain the applicable geometry types, such as by excluding tapering from an _IfcMemberStandardCase_ implementation.

-> HISTORY&nbsp; New entity in IFC4.
+> HISTORY  New entity in IFC4.

 ## Formal Propositions